cardonabits/haxo-hw/docs/manual/manual.md

  <a name="troubleshooting-faq"></a>

 ### Troubleshooting / FAQ
 1. Which Raspberry Pi should I use?
-Pi Zero: usb 2 midi ....
-TODO others: more power if you want to build the image yourself...
+Pi Zero is quite fine, but the Zero W or Pi 3 or Pi 4 work, too.
 2. Which mouthpiece should I use?
 The neck is 16mm in diameter, which works with some alto mouthpieces and all tenor mouthpieces, if you add a bit of washi tape for a snug fit.
 Do not buy an expensive mouthpiece!
 In contrast to a real saxophone, the mouthpiece you choose will have no effect on sound quality on the haxophone.
 If you have a specific mouthpiece you want to use that does not fit, you can always modify and print [another neck](https://github.com/cardonabits/haxo-hw/blob/main/models/neck-neck.stl)!

  <a name="links-and-resources"></a>